aarongruberg/Contributions-to-Presidential-Candidates/README.md

-# Contributions-to-Presidential-Candidates
+# Financial Contributions Made to Presidential Candidates by Aaron Gruberg

-1.3 million contributions to presidential candidates for the 2016 election.
-There were 18 variables in my dataset.
+I downloaded a csv file of contributions made to presidential candidates from Californians for the 2016 election.
+I looked at how the money was distributed among candidates and which occupations and cities made the largest contributions.
+Because most of the variables are categorical, I had to create new variables from existing ones.
+This dataset consists of 18 variables with 1304346 observations.